BloodConnection/blood-connection/README.md

 ## License

-PROJECT_NAME is distributed under the [MIT License](./MIT.md).
+Blood Connection is distributed under the [MIT License](./MIT.md).
 You are free to use, modify, and distribute the project under the terms of this license.